pyenv/pyenv-installer/README.md

 Done. pyenv is installed and responding.

+## It's on TestPyPI

+`pip install --egg -i https://testpypi.python.org/pypi pyenv`

+Anybody know how to get rid of the `--egg` param?

-## The real problems
+## The real problems (inherited from the original installer)

-* automate shell integration (a.k.a adding stuff to the correct user profile without pissing them off)
+* shell integration not automated

-* automate dependency installations (a.k.a automate solutions for [common build problems](https://github.com/yyuu/pyenv/wiki/Common-build-problems))
+* dependency installation for building python version not automated - see [common build problems](https://github.com/yyuu/pyenv/wiki/Common-build-problems))

-## Todo test it on TestPyPI

-* register it on [testPyPi](https://wiki.python.org/moin/TestPyPI) test and try from there